itsjustasemicolon/FocusFlow/README.md

-Here’s the edited README with emojis to enhance clarity and engagement:

----

 # FocusFlow: Blending Technology with Mindful Productivity 🧠💻
 > [!TIP]
 > **✨ FocusFlow** is a simple yet powerful device designed to help you maintain focus.
 It functions seamlessly as is and offers the versatility to be customized according to your needs.
 With robust hardware, a tactile and minimalistic design, and modular firmware, it provides a solid foundation for innovation.